Lombok Tourism On The Rise

 The development of the US$3 billion Mandalika Resort, which is expected to attract one million tourists annually, began in October 2011.
 Then President Susilo Bambang Yudhoyono inaugurated its groundbreaking.
 Sitting on a 1,175 hectare area in Kuta, Pujut subdistrict, Central Lombok, the Mandalika Resort will be developed into one of the national tourism destinations.

-The government will continue to develop the Mandalika area as one of the country’s main tourist destinations comparable to the international tourist resort province of Bali and the Komodo Island, he said.
+The government will continue to develop the Mandalika area as one of the country’s main tourist destinations comparable to the international tourist resort province of Bali and Komodo Island, he said.

 The tourist resorts in many parts of the country should be able to attract foreign tourists, he said.
 For this, they should have many innovations in their development so that they would remain attractive to tourists and invite more investment.